 This indicator focuses on the planned or intentional contributions of SNAP-Ed partners and other stakeholders.
 It captures the dollar value and type of resources that partners and other stakeholders invested over the period assessed for implementation of discrete interventions in MT5, MT6, LT5, and LT6 in one or more domains or settings.
 Implementing Agencies may choose which interventions have required significant, measurable fiscal inputs by SNAP-Ed and partners and use a case study approach to document how SNAP-Ed [glossary]funding[/glossary] and activities encouraged partners to co-invest in new, ongoing, or sustained interventions and community efforts within each domain or setting.

-Number and percentage of commercial and organizational outlets with estimated reach to SNAP-Ed and total audiences that reported favorable attributions to SNAP-Ed marketing and PSE projects:
+Number of commercial and organizational outlets with estimated reach to SNAP-Ed and total audiences that reported favorable attributions to specific SNAP-Ed social marketing campaigns and policy, systems or environmental change (PSE) projects:

 - Local outlets (commercial TV, radio, and print)